 I know, the kids have it off and all you want to do is plan the greatest vacation ever, and that’s great but expect large crowds.
 Holidays and summer breaks are the busiest you will ever see Disney parks.
 If you decide to travel during the holidays, I highly recommend checking out Undercovertourist.com crowd calendar before you go, it’s always pretty spot on!

 Remember that Disney puts up the Halloween and Christmas decorations early, so if you want to see the Christmas decorations, I would check out the first and second week of November.
 These seem to be somewhat slow weeks compared to the rest of the Christmas season.

 Not Budgeting For Souvenirs

 This can be the worst let down ever.
 We normally give our kids a budget and let them know exactly how much they have to spend before we even leave the house.
 Try to keep everyone on budget, but don’t cut corners so much that its making everyone miserable.
 I would make a budget and then set another couple hundred aside for that one off that might occur.
 This will give you a little cushion for spending.

 Not Packing What’s Needed

-Forgetting to pack everything you need can be also be the worst.
+Forgetting to pack everything you need can also be the worst.
 There’s nothing more nerve wrecking than trying to remember and pack everything that’s needed, and then getting to your resort and realizing you still forgot it.
-I usually making a packing list for every person in the house hold and have them pack their own bags.
+I usually making a packing list for every person in the household and have them pack their own bags.
 Yes, I do go through their bags and repack them, to make sure they have everything they need and to unpack unnecessary items.

 One year my son packed a couple of outfits and then proceeded to feel the rest of his bag with transformers.
 Each pocket also had a hot wheel stuffed in it!
 But allowing them to pack themselves not only teaches them how to pack but what’s need and what isn’t, how to follow directions, and most of all it makes them feel like they are helping.